Q: What is I AM HERE registration? Is it required?

 Q: How do students register for or select study abroad courses?

-The Office of International Study Programs provides information on study abroad courses and how to transfer study abroad credits back to Northeastern.
+The Global Experience Office provides information on study abroad courses and how to transfer study abroad credits back to Northeastern.

 Q: How can students declare or transfer to a major within CSSH?